 Born in York, PA, in 1936 to a single mother, he learned early the value of hard work and ingenuity.
 He did not receive a formal education beyond the eighth grade, and eventually wound up at Giant Food Stores in Washington, D.C.
 He managed several Giant stores in the District, Maryland and Virginia before setting out on his own.
 In 1975, he opened Mister Ed’s: The Area’s Most Unusual General Store, about two miles from its current location.
 The business evolved, and so did Mister Ed.

-Mister Ed is a self-made businessman who started work at just 6 years old selling outdated calendars door-to-door in York city to help his single mother put food on the table.
+Mister Ed was a self-made businessman who started work at just 6 years old selling outdated calendars door-to-door in York city to help his single mother put food on the table.
 As a child, he worked on farms, sold newspapers, and took care of his mother, not receiving a formal education past the eighth grade.
 As a teenager, he took a job with Giant Food Stores in Washington, D.C., then a small grocery chain, where he worked up the ranks to become a store manager.
 He left the grocery business briefly to operate businesses in Salisbury, MD.
 He opened The Hut, a pizza and sub take-out shop, and the Casa Del Ray, a restaurant and motel, before returning to Giant.

 Once again following his entrepreneurial spirit, Gotwalt moved back to his home state of Pennsylvania and opened Mister Ed’s: The Area’s Most Unusual General Store, just down the road a piece, on Feb.
 26, 1975.
 The original Mister Ed’s enjoyed much success as a community gathering place where locals would come for food and fellowship at the snack bar and to see curiosities, like a small elephant collection.